Sleeping up to six people in three bedrooms, this semi-detached stone cottage is on a working sheep farm less than two miles from lovely Lake Vyrnwy.

 Twin Beds 2

-Details Full oil central heating, additional heating from open fire in sitting room Electric cooker, microwave, fridge, freezer, washing machine, TV with Freesat, DVD Fuel, power and starter pack for open fire included in rent Extra fuel can be purchased from the owner Bed linen and towels included in rent Travel cot, highchair and stairgate Off road parking for 4 cars Bike storage Front gravelled sitting area with garden furniture, BBQ and views over the Vyrnwy and Cownwy Valleys One well behaved dog welcome Sorry, no smoking Shop 5 mins walk Renowned Lake Vyrnwy Hotel with bars, restaurants and beautiful lake views 1 1/2 miles Note: Limited headroom of about 5’ 10” in kitchen Note: This is a working sheep farm, dogs must be kept under control at all times
+Oil central heating with open fire Electric cooker, microwave, fridge, freezer, washing machine, TV with FreeSat, DVD, WiFi Fuel, power and starter pack for open fire inc in rent Extra fuel can be purchased from the owner Bed linen and towels inc in rent Travel cot, highchair and stairgate Off road parking for 4 cars Bike storage Front gravelled sitting area with garden furniture, BBQ and views over the Vyrnwy and Conwy valleys One well-behaved dog welcome Sorry, no smoking Shop 5 mins walk Renowned Lake Vyrnwy Hotel with bars, restaurants and beautiful lake views less than 2 miles Note: Limited headroom of about 5'10" in kitchen Note: This is a working sheep farm, dogs must be kept under control at all times

 Changeover Day Fri